|

 colored blue.

-If you make one of these dodecahedron calendars, I would
+If you make one of these dodecahedron calendars, here are some

 -